FAQ: Chinese Characters Will Not Display

 an English Language Windows System

-The Chinese characters in one of my programs and on some web pages are showing up as "???", boxes and other garbage characters.
+The Chinese characters in one of my programs, some of my filenames, and on some web pages are showing up as "???", boxes and other garbage characters.
 Do I need a Language Pack?
 Help!!!

-Chinese should display automatically in Windows 7 and Windows Vista, or after you have enabled East Asian languages in Windows XP.
+Chinese should display automatically in recent versions of Windows, or after you have enabled East Asian languages in Windows XP.
 No Language Packs or MUI bundles are necessary for this.
 If you see Chinese on some web pages but not all, or if Chinese in some but not all applications looks like the dialog box above, don't worry!
 You do not need to upgrade Windows.

-I have received this question regarding Chinese IM chat clients (like Sina UC, shown above), Chinese MP3 filenames, software from Taiwan and the mainland, even US versions of QuickBooks that used to accept Chinese characters in text fields until the user upgraded or moved to a new system.
+I have received this question regarding applications (like Sina UC, shown above), Chinese MP3 filenames, software from Taiwan and the mainland, even US versions of QuickBooks that used to accept Chinese characters in text fields until the user upgraded or moved to a new system.
 I also get the same question from people who see Chinese on some but not all Chinese websites.
 Most problems like these can be fixed with the solutions I describe below.

 If Chinese won't display on web pages: